 AMD/ATI video drivers also have the ability to alter brightness, contrast and gamma settings for the display, although access to the settings pane for these values can differ between driver versions.

 All you need to do is right click on the desktop and select “Catalyst Control Center” from the context menu.
 The options should be under the Color, “Display Color” or “Dekstop Color” section.

 For Intel Displays

-1. The Intel driver brightness settings are easy to get to, right click on the desktop and select “Graphics Properties…”, or find the Intel driver option in Control Panel.
+The Intel driver brightness settings are easy to get to, right click on the desktop or in the system tray and select “Graphics Properties…”, or find the Intel driver option in Control Panel.

-2. Click on “Color Correction” down the left and adjust your settings for gamma, brightness and contrast.
-For our laptop display in the screenshot, the Gamma was already at the minimum setting as default which would mean we can’t reduce it further via the driver settings window.
-Click Apply or OK when done.
+Click on “Color Correction” or “Color Settings” down the left and adjust your settings for gamma, brightness, and contrast.
+Click Apply or OK when you have finished.